bryanhughes/proto-crudl/README.md

 to correctly convert the serialized protobuffers as maps as input values to queries.
 It also means that the developer has to handle `null` values from the `pgo` and ultimately `proto_crutl` and remember to convert to `undefined` when serializing.
 Maps are very flexible, but also very problematic.

-## Other Notes
-`proto-crudl` generates code to support inserting records with database defaults.
-It is important to understand that the current state of the tool means there are two create functions.
-One for a straight insert/create, and one for a record excluding all the default values.
-It is all defaults or nothing.
-To create a record with default values you much new the map or the record by calling

-    User = test_schema_user:new_default(),
-    test_schema_user:create(User),

-Because aware that if your table has multiple columns with default values set, and you try to create a record with a default value set, you will get a matching error as `proto-crudl` uses the atom `default` to match the function on.